pwhb/parthenon/kindness-saga/funogods/raw_draft.md

 "Who do you live with?"
 Kaspar probed.

 "With my elders," I replied smoothly.
+Weren't my parents my elders after all?

 "Will they be okay with you joining?
 This could take a year or more."